 This web page shows only a small excerpt of our Zwicker research.
 Another 223 words(16 lines of text) covering the years 1709, 1792, 1403, 1391, 1403 and 1792 are included under the topic Early Zwicker History in all our PDF Extended History products.

 Another 117 words(8 lines of text) are included under the topic Early Zwicker Notables in all our PDF Extended History products.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Zwickers to arrive in North America, and among them were:

-Zwicker Settlers in the United States in the 18th Century
+Zwicker Settlers in United States in the 18th Century

-Zwicker Settlers in the United States in the 19th Century
+Zwicker Settlers in United States in the 19th Century

 The Zwicker Family Crest was acquired from the Houseofnames.com archives.
 The Zwicker Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.